 It’s also important to note that you cannot file for this tax refund if you receive Section 8 or receive other housing subsidies.
 If you live in low-income housing or someone else is responsible for paying most or all of your rent, there’s a good chance that you won’t qualify to receive a refund for property taxes included in those rental payments.

-The filing deadline for these tax benefits for senior citizens is typically April 15 of each year, which coincides with the deadline to file federal and state taxes.
-In 2018, the deadline was set to April 17, so it’s important to watch for updates from the state to make sure that you don’t miss your chance to get some of your property tax money back.
-I suggest you prepare your paperwork early and get it in the mail weeks ahead of the deadline, ensuring that you will receive your refund if qualified.
+The filing deadline for these tax benefits for senior citizens is typically April 15 of each year, which coincides with the deadline to file individual federal and state income taxes.
+During the unusual tax season of 2019/2020 the deadline to file was extended to July 15 due to the coronavirus pandemic and for another unusual tax season of 2020/2021 the deadline to file was extended to May 17 also due to the coronavirus pandemic; however, the deadline for 2021/2022 was on April 18, 2022, so it’s important to watch for updates from the state to make sure that you don’t miss your chance to get some of your property tax money back.
+The deadline for filing for your property tax refund credit at the end of 2022 falls on Saturday, April 15, in 2023 so you will have until Monday, April 17.
+I suggest you prepare your paperwork early and get it in the mail weeks ahead of the date set for the deadline, ensuring that you will receive your refund if qualified.

-I know how difficult it is to file for the Property Tax Refund Credit without the guidance of someone who is familiar with the qualifications and processes.
-This is why I created this website to help you with these tax benefits for senior citizens like me.
-I’m here to guide other seniors in Arizona through the steps, giving valuable information that makes filing much easier and faster.
+From a senior filer's perspective, I know how difficult it is to file for the Arizona Property Tax Refund Credit without the guidance of someone who is familiar with the qualifications and processes.
+This is why I created this website to help you with these tax benefits for senior citizens like me who pay tax on rent each month.
+I’m here to guide other seniors in Arizona through the steps, giving valuable information that makes filing much easier, faster, and successful.

 I was excited when I discovered this tax credit because I couldn’t afford to spend hundreds of dollars each year on someone else’s property.
-I know you’re probably excited to learn about this as well, so I can help you file for your property tax refund at the end of 2019.
-Maybe you don’t have to file earned income taxes anymore, but there are two forms that you will want to file this year to claim your refund.
-Also, keep in mind that each time your rent increases the tax you pay on rent also increases, but you can knock this increase down year-after-year by filing for a refund not later than the April 15 deadline.
+I know you’re probably excited to learn about this as well, so I can help you file for your property tax refund at the end of 2022.
+Maybe you don’t have to file earned income taxes anymore, but there are two special forms that you will want to file this year to claim your refund.
+Also, keep in mind that each time your rent increases the tax you pay on rent also increases, but you can knock this increase down year-after-year by filing for a refund no later than the April 15 individual tax filing deadline.
+My eBook contains all the step-by-step details for successful filing.
+Why not purchase it now for just $19.99 on this site?